pavelone/fhirplace/README.md

 ## Installation

-FHIRplace and FHIRbase both are using a lot of third-party software like PostgreSQL, Java, Node.js, etc. Installing it by hand is an complex task which can take several working days to accomplish.
+FHIRplace and FHIRbase both are using a lot of third-party software like PostgreSQL, Java, Node.js, etc. Installing it by hand is a complex task which can take several working days to accomplish.

 Fortunately, another approach is available nowadays.
 Instead of